 We endeavour to foster a love of reading and good reading habits.
 Every class visits the library weekly to learn library and information skills appropriate to their level and the children engage proactively in selecting reading and research material.

 Our library is equipped with a bank of Mac computers and iPads and the children are taught to use these devices for research, word processing and presentations.
-There is a structured Digital Technologies program.
+There is a structured information and communications technology (ICT) program.